Sixers' Bryan Colangelo: Minor tear not causing Joel Embiid's knee pain

 Embiid is averaging 20.2 points and 7.8 rebounds in 31 games this season.

 After Saturday, Philadelphia has two games remaining before the break, and Brown said he didn't know if Embiid would be healthy enough to play in either.
-The 76ers entered Saturday 13-18 with Embiid in the lineup and 6-16 without him.
+The 76ers are 13-18 with Embiid in the lineup and 7-16 without him.

 The Associated Press contributed to this report.